Something fishy on your ride? Text us ASAP!

 - Emergency intercom buttons are also on every train and at the Link platforms.
 Push for help at any time to alert the train operator about an emergency.
 The buttons are located in the center of the platforms and above the fold-down seats on the trains.

 At Sound Transit, your safety is our top priority.
-Uniformed Sound Transit Police and Security officers patrol our trains and stations and Fare Enforcement Officers make sure riders pay their fares.
-And you too can play an important role in keeping our system safe by being our eyes and ears when we're not there.
+Uniformed Sound Transit Police and Security officers patrol our trains and stations and you too can play an important role in keeping our system safe by being our eyes and ears when we're not there.